-I encourage clients to not just say ‘email me to enquire’, or ‘call me and I’ll tell you all about my services’ it can feel vague.
+If you say ‘email me to enquire’, or ‘call me and I’ll tell you all about my services’ it can feel vague.
 When a contact page is correctly set up and in tune with your brand, prospective clients will take action with ease as they’ll feel held and relaxed.

 The contact page is typically one of the places where you’d make a clear offer and even make a sale!
-Your offer can be in the form of an invitation, for example on my website I invite you to book a discovery session.
+This can be in the form of an invitation, for example on my website I invite you to book a discovery session.
 For others they may invite people to purchase something; it can be a combination of booking and payment.
 Or it can simply be: please fill in this form to see if we are a good match.

-There are a myriad of ways engaging prospects kindly and with clarity into the next step– without sounding salesy or imposing.
+There are a myriad of ways for engaging prospects kindly and with clarity into the next step– without sounding salesy or imposing.
 It does not need to be a hard sale.

-Align your invitation with the whole purpose of your business
+Align your invitation with the whole purpose of your business.

 The best way to approach this part on the contact page is to know that you are inviting people to take an action.
 They can say yes, they can say no or they may even counter offer.
 The best part of being clear on this page is that you align with your reason for being of service.
 You align with the whole purpose of your business.
-You are actually telling people what you are here to do.
-And that is powerful.